Project: Art Collector’s Apartment in the Heart of Tel Aviv

 The entrance to the master suite passes through a constructive wall on which the bed rests, which delimits it from the direction of the corridor and gives it a back, literally.
 Behind it is a closet that is in a constructive space without a window, thus leaving the front with the view to the bedrooms and bathrooms.

 In the center of the room is the spacious bed in warm tones, with a TV in front of it on a pillar that reveals the view, next to tables on light legs that beautify the space.
 A breath taking wooden ceiling fan brings warmth to the room, and it is noticeable that the quiet colors that control it also enter the bathroom, through sliding glass doors inside which a fabric is planted to soften the atmosphere.
 They allow complete openness towards the bed that overlooks a free standing bath in a unique geometry that overlooks the landscape through a white curtain that unfolds and continues to the front of the bed, creating with it an all encompassing design language.

-Just like the rest of the house, the various components of the master bedroom envelop softness and feminine lines.
+Just like the rest of the Art Collector’s Apartment, the various components of the master bedroom envelop softness and feminine lines.
 In this plan, Melamed refrained from using exposed construction elements or rigid and dominant materials and created an appearance in which even the straight lines to the poetry that is this home.
 Whether it is sawn cladding or longitudinal lighting, these are elements that present softness in the home, and adapt themselves to soft decor for one cohesive home.

-Brands in the project:
+Brands in the Art Collector’s Apartment:

 Kitchen – Boffi

 Island chair – Habitat